DocRichey/tvPS/README.md

 call symput('hazmax',hazmax);
 run;

-data hazscore5;
+/* Step 3b:  Use the highest hazard score as the ceiling of a propensity score, and scale all lower scores*/ data hazscore5;
 set hazards5;
 hazscore=(haz/&hazmax);
 run;

-/* Match cases to controls 1:1, with replacement -
+/* Step 4:  Match cases to controls 1:1, with replacement -
 1.  note that your case identifier must go in the class statement
 2. You can force exact matching on some covariates, in our case we required a control to have a healthcare encounter to be within a 6-month window prior to a case's index surgical encounter
 3. If you are doing 1:1 matching, I have observed SAS matching a single case to > 1 control if the control propensity scores are (a) close enough and (b) controls are sufficiently plentiful.
 As a QC check, I recommend double check the number of participants with a _MatchID and ensure it is double the number of cases.
 * /

-proc psmatch data=hazscore5;
+/* Step 5 (final):  Match cases to controls using hazard-derived propensity score specified above */ proc psmatch data=hazscore5;
 class case matchtime;
 psdata treatvar=case(Treated="1") ps=hazscore;